JanKulbinski/WebsiteMonitor/README.md

 * signing up and signing in
 * cyclic monitoring of changes on the website specified by the user, within a specified time period and time interval
 * monitoring the entire website or only selected part of it
+* monitoring all website files or only text changes
-* observing the results of the scans of the website in real time (live - no need to refresh the page)
+* observing the results of the scans of the website live (no need to refresh the page)
 * sharing the "observation room" with others, even unregistered users, using a long, hard-to-guess link
 * immediate notification to the user about a change on the website by e-mail or notification in the web browser
 * exporting the changes report as a pdf file